-Seasonal changes impacts the human body in many different ways.
-There are people who suffer from seasonal affective disorder, or SAD, a form of depression that strikes during winter.
+Seasonal changes impact the human body in many different ways.
+There are people who suffer from seasonal affective disorder (SAD), a form of depression that strikes during winter.
 Others have allergies only in the spring or fall.
 There are also people who have migraine attacks only during certain seasons or weather patterns.

 “Seasonal migraine” is not an official term used by the International Headache Society, but it is a common way some people describe their attacks.
 Weather-related migraine triggers include:1,2

 - Sudden changes in temperature

 Migraine attacks may also be triggered by holiday stress or lack of sleep caused by seasonal activities.3

 Some people are sensitive to changes in barometric or atmospheric pressure.
 Barometric pressure is the force air places on the surfaces around it.
 This pressure changes as weather moves in and out of an area, such as when it shifts from sun to rain.

 Changing barometric pressure changes the pressure in our sinuses, which are air pockets in the head.
 Weather changes also lead to changes in brain chemicals like serotonin, which can trigger a migraine.